To honour the release of Think Again by Jacqueline Wilson, mega fan Miriam Moore revisits and ranks a childhood’s worth of her books.

 Content warning: some sensitive material, such as eating disorders and child abuse, is discussed.

 Last week, the heroine of tween girls all around the world, Jacqueline Wilson, released her first book for adults, Think Again.
-The world of Jacqueline Wilson fostered a lifelong love of misery lit, transporting me to a world where young girls triumphed over bullies, abusive step-fathers, rundown council estate housing, dead pets, lying adults, predatory teachers, foster homes, a world where absolutely everyone’s parents (if alive) were divorced.
+The books of Jacqueline Wilson fostered a lifelong love of misery lit, transporting me to a world where young girls triumphed over bullies, abusive step-fathers, rundown council estate housing, dead pets, lying adults, predatory teachers, foster homes, a world where absolutely everyone’s parents (if alive) were divorced.

 Of course I had Think Again on pre-order from Unity Books.
 When it finally arrived I ripped through it in a day and was among the first 200 people on Good Reads to post my review (5 stars of course).
 Wilson knows her fans, and the book was for us – filled with easter eggs and references to books of childhood past.

-Think Again is a continuation of her young adult series, Girls, written in the voice of now-forty-year-old Ellie Allard who is dealing with the familiar issues that have aged with us.
+Think Again is a continuation of her young adult series, Girls, written in the voice of now-40-year-old Ellie Allard who is dealing with the familiar issues that have aged with us.
 Everyone’s parents are still divorced, but Ellie is now battling with almost-teen-parenting, single motherhood, ageing parents, figuring out her sexuality in adulthood and the worst trial of all – mansplainers.
 Twenty years later and Jacqueline Wilson still gets us.
 Even more so now she’s a queer icon: Jacqueline Wilson’s entry into LGBTQIA+ themes is refreshing in a world where certain childhood literary heroes have dived deep down the transphobia rabbit hole.

 30. Glubbslyme (1987)